0xCAFEDECAF/VanLiveConnect/README.md

-To see the navigation through the menus and lists also on the browser screen, simply connect an infra-red receiver, e.g. like [this one](https://www.tinytronics.nl/shop/en/communication/infrared/hx1838-ir-receiver-38khz), on pins D5, D6 and D7, facing outward; see also the above schematics.
+To see the navigation through the menus and lists also on the browser screen, simply connect an infra-red receiver, e.g. like [this one](https://www.tinytronics.nl/shop/en/communication/infrared/hx1838-ir-receiver-38khz), on pins D5, D6 and D7 (ESP8266) or 18, 19 and 23 (ESP32), facing outward; see also the above schematics.

 > 👉 Notes:
 >  * Don't remove or unsolder the infra-red receiver (PCB) from the original MFD type C display.
 The original